 • And what if any of the yield depressing trends due to the socialists materialize (which they will): lower your yields.

 In reality you can probably expect your yields to hover around 0.7% or 0.5% for the nicer arrondissements.
-If you want to leave you apartment empty, there is a special tax on secondary homes.
+If you want to leave your apartment empty, there is a special tax on secondary homes.

 12. Airbnb is public enemy number one

-The city even has a special task force dedicated to catching delinquent landlords and handing out punitive fines.
+The city has a special task force dedicated to catching delinquent landlords and handing out punitive fines.

-13. And in case you make capital gains on your real estate investment?
-You’ll get plundered
+13. And in the event you make capital gains on your real estate investment?
+Youโ€™ll get taxed to death

 Capital gains taxes on property in France are extremely high, and phase out over 22 years, but weighted towards the end.
-And don’t forget the social security taxes on your capital gains, you have to pay those too, and they get phased out over….30 years, also geared towards the end.
+And donโ€™t forget the social security taxes on your capital gains, you have to pay those too, and they get phased out overโ€ฆ.30 years, also geared towards the end.
+Right now there are discussions to remove the phasing out period and to impose a flat tax of 33% on capital gains.

 14. And guess what?
 Even more taxes